 To win in 2019, assuming that voter turn out will remain, roughly, the same, the Conservatives and the NDP, primarily, need to take about 2,000,000 votes (that’s about 11% of the votes likely to be cast) and those two million votes have to “swing” 85± seats away from the Liberals ~ 75± to the CPC and 10± to the NDP.
 Those seats are pretty much all in the suburbs around Vancouver, Calgary, Edmonton, Winnipeg, and Toronto and in the “Golden Horseshoe” around Toronto.
 That should give us some idea about what kind of big idea is needed.
 It’s probably NOT about foreign or defence policy.

 Who is in those suburbs?

-Of course the majority of suburbanites are still “old stock” working and middle class Canadians but the suburbs, especially around bigger cities, are getting much more diverse in ethnicity and family structure.
-But we are, more often than not, talking about people with slightly better than high school educations, who live in small (3 or 4 person) families in which both parents work ~ often one works full time and one part time and, of course, the second full time job is, often, in the home.
+Of course, the majority of suburbanites are still “old stock” working and middle-class Canadians but the suburbs, especially around bigger cities, are getting much more diverse in ethnicity and family structure.
+But we are, more often than not, talking about people with slightly better than high school educations, who live in small (3 or 4 member) families in which both parents work ~ often one works full time and one part-time and, of course, there is almost always a second full-time job in the home.